 International Phone Plans with T-Mobile

-T-Mobile has carved out a niche for itself by offering only unlimited plans at fixed prices depending on how many phone numbers you have, starting at $70/line down to $40/line for four lines.
-T-Mobile also piles on some unexpected benefits; unlimited streaming is included, including Netflix streaming on most plans; it also includes in-flight texting and one hour of data on Gogo-enabled flights.
+T-Mobile has carved out a niche for itself by offering only unlimited plans at fixed prices depending on how many phone numbers you have, starting at $30/line for four lines.
+T-Mobile also piles on some unexpected benefits with the Magenta plan, including unlimited streaming, in-flight texting, and one hour of data on Gogo-enabled flights.

-For travelers, the most interesting element is that texting and data in more than 140 countries are wholly included in your main plan, with calls placed from international locations billed at 20 cents per minute.
+For travelers, the most interesting element is that texting and data in more than 210 countries are wholly included in the Magenta or Magenta Plus plan.

-The downside is that the standard speed is approximately 128 kilobytes per second, which is crawling by current standards.
+Even the Essentials plan includes texting abroad as well as 2GB of data outside of coverage areas in Mexico and Canada.
+The downside, though, is that the standard overseas speed on the Essentials plan is much, much slower than normal connectivity at home.
 For faster speeds, T-Mobile has two options.
-One Plus gives you double the data speed (256 kilobytes per second—which is still not super fast, as most 4G networks do 3-6 megabytes/second) abroad and unlimited in-flight Wi-Fi, for $10 more per month.
-One Plus International costs $25 extra per month and gives you the 256 kbps speed and unlimited in-flight Wi-Fi, as well as unlimited international calls, unlimited 4G in Mexico and Canada, unlimited HD streaming, and some other features such as voicemail to text.
-See T-Mobile’s website for more details on its international phone plans.
+The Magenta plan gives you data and texting abroad and an hour of in-flight Wi-Fi, for $5 more per month.
+Magenta Plus costs $13 extra per month and gives you double the data speed and unlimited in-flight Wi-Fi, as well as 5GB of 4G data in Mexico and Canada, HD streaming, and some other features such as voicemail to text.
+See T-Mobile’s website for more details on its phone plans.